ibm-cloud-docs/schematics/iam.md

     * The resource group of the {{site.data.keyword.bpshort}} workspaces or action can be different from the resource group of the {{site.data.keyword.cloud_notm}} resources that you want to work with.
     * For a team to use {{site.data.keyword.bpshort}}, you must assign the appropriate [service access role for {{site.data.keyword.bpshort}}](#access-roles), and the permissions that are needed for the {{site.data.keyword.cloud_notm}} resources that this team manages with {{site.data.keyword.bpshort}}.
 You can review the [documentation](/docs/home/alldocs) for each of the {{site.data.keyword.cloud_notm}} services to find the appropriate IAM access policy.

-## Manage the the access tag in your account
+## Manage the access tag in your account
 {: #access-tag}

 You can now centrally manage access tags to the {{site.data.keyword.bpshort}} workspaces in your account at scale.
 Tags contain the metadata values in the form of key and value to help you organize your cloud data.
 Tags are essential, as it helps to efficiently optimize your workspace within your account.
-The following steps helps to create and associate access tags for {{site.data.keyword.bpshort}} workspaces in your account.
+The following step helps to create and associate access tags for {{site.data.keyword.bpshort}} workspaces in your account.

 * To create an access tag, see [Create an access management tag](/docs/account?topic=account-access-tags-tutorial#tagging-resources-create).
 * To associate access tags, see [Attach your access management tag to a {{site.data.keyword.bpshort}} workspaces](/docs/account?topic=account-access-tags-tutorial#tagging-resources-add)